Lumexralph/blog-site/content/posts/iris-flower-classification/index.md

 A cool way will be to put this model behind an API and a UI to display the Iris flowers depending the attribute data received.

-That's all folks, I definitely learnt more writing this.
+That's all folks, I definitely learnt more writing about this.